RSS

 Network Milan: Tell us about your life as a freelancer and how you manage your own company.

-Before I launched myself into this business, I read a short and simple book that was full of advice for mothers wanting to freelance from home (La mia mamma sta con me – Conciliare famiglia e lavoro grazie a Internet by Claudia Porter [My Mummy stays with home - How the internet can help you balance family life and work - Editor's note.]
+Before I launched myself into this business, I read a short and simple book that was full of advice for mothers wanting to freelance from home (La mia mamma sta con me – Conciliare famiglia e lavoro grazie a Internet by Claudia Porter [My Mummy stays with me – How the internet can help you balance family life and work – Editor’s note.]
 Most of the advice was quite practical and simple but it helped me think about how to tackle freelancing.
 It was quite daunting to move from a secure monthly salary to freelancing.
 I had never had to draw up a business plan before or forecast earnings, decide rates, discounts, payment methods and deadlines.
 These things might seem trivial to someone who is not their own boss in a small business – but I feel that to offer a professional service, one has to be 100% professional in all areas: not only delivering an accurate, high-quality translation but ensuring the whole service you offer clients is excellent.
 It is no good making things up as you go along; clients will see quickly if you aren’t able to offer a reliable, professional service.

 Freelancing has many positive aspects which compensate for the negative ones – such as having an uncertain income.
 The main plus is that I can be flexible with my time.
 However, this can also be a drawback.
 When you work from home, one of the major risks is that you are always in your “working” mode.
 This means that even if you are not sitting in front of the computer, you constantly check e-mails, make notes, think about work, etc. So it can still feel as if all your time is taken up by work.
 This is one issue that I was warned about from the very start and that I have tried to tackle in the best way possible.
 I have given myself a sort of timetable and I try to stick to it.
 I usually work from 8.30 to 15.00 when my son is at school.
 This means that when I get home from the morning school-run I walk into the house as if I were walking into an office.
 Housework is done in the afternoon.
 I don’t want to be distracted from work just because the dishwasher needs to be emptied!
 In the same way, once my son is back from school, I dedicate my time to him, my family and everything else.
 If anything unexpected turns up, I have the flexibility to move my schedule around by working in the evenings or at weekends, for example.